 • Conducting outreach and education for potential partners and program participants

-Grants are awarded for one of two project types.
+Grants are awarded for the 2 project types:

 1. Planning and Design projects engage partnerships in early stage planning activities to develop local and regional food systems.
 Planning efforts involve determining project goals, outreach, objectives, and eligible activities, with an emphasis on identifying public and private collaborators with diverse non-federal financial and technical resources.
 Project activities include but are not limited to: